 Definitions

-TREMOR: A rhythmical sinusoidal oscillation of a body part
+TREMOR : a rhythmic, oscillation of a body part

-DYSTONIA: An involuntary muscle contraction causing a sustained twisted or abnormal posture.
+DYSTONIA : an involuntary muscle contraction causing a sustained twisted or abnormal posture.

 CHOREA: Random, purposeless, fleeting movements, that flow from one body part to another.

-Synkinesia: An involuntary movement that occurs simultaneously with a voluntary movement.
+SYNKINESIA: An involuntary movement that occurs simultaneously with a voluntary movement.

-HYPOKINETIC MOVEMENT DISORDERS
+HYPOKINETIC (Rigid Akinetic) MOVEMENT DISORDERS

-CMDG Home Page
+Back to CMDG.org Home Page